×

 Neck and Arm Pain Recovery Time

-Provided you follow your doctor’s directions and avoid activities that put excessive pressure on your neck, you should be able to resume normal activities between four to six weeks.
+Provided you follow your doctor’s directions and avoid activities that put excessive pressure on your neck, you should be able to resume normal activities within four to six weeks.

 How Can I Prevent Neck and Arm Pain?